telerik/winforms-docs/chartview/customization/formatting-series-labels.md

 ---
 title: Formatting Series Labels
-page_title: Formatting Series Labels | UI for WinForms Documentation
+page_title: Formatting Series Labels | ChartView
 description: This article demonstrates how to change the labels styles and text.
 The series labels can be customized in the LabelFormatting event of RadChartView.
 slug: winforms/chartview-/customization/formatting-series-labels
 tags: formatting,series,labels